-Volatile raw material and labor costs and availability could negatively affect our profit margins and earnings.
+Inflation-impacted raw material and labor costs have negatively affected, and could continue to negatively affect, our profit margins and earnings.

-Raw material cost increases (and our ability to respond to cost increases through selling price increases) can significantly impact our earnings.
+Raw material cost increases impacted by inflationary pressures or otherwise (and our ability to respond to cost increases through selling price increases) can significantly impact our earnings.
 We typically have short-term commitments from our suppliers; accordingly, our raw material costs generally move with the market.
 When we experience significant increases in raw material costs, we typically implement price increases to recover the higher costs.
 Inability to recover cost increases (or a delay in the recovery time) can negatively impact our earnings.
-Conversely, if raw material costs decrease, we generally pass through reduced selling prices to our customers.
-Reduced selling prices combined with higher cost inventory can reduce our profit margins and earnings.